-The trail goes mainly in forest terrain, swamps and hill side in the municipalities of Strömsund and Krokom.
-For the general public it is possible to follow the race at close, start, checkpoints and finishline is located in Storåbränna app.
-40 km easter of Strömsund.
-The start area i Storåbränna is a beautiful and public friendly location.
+The trail goes mainly in forest terrain, swamps and hill side in the municipality of Strömsund.
+For the general public it is possible to follow the race from close by during the start, in the checkpoints and at the finish lines in Tåsjö (180km) and Strömsund (350km).
+The start area at Hembygdsgården, next to the beautiful and known Strömsund bridge, is a beautiful and public friendly location.
 It is our hope that it will be an annual party for all!

 Throughout the years, Jämtland has had numerous succesful long distance mushers, but there was no long distance race in the region after Offerdal race was closed Down in the beginning of 2000.
 From that time on, the Swedish mushers had to drive to Norway to compete.
 Since that time interest in long distance racing in Sweden has been growing.
 In 2006 a group of enthusiasts gathered with the aim to develop longdistance racing in Sweden.
 The idea of a Swedish-Norwegian race found realm.